emmanuelrajapandian/emmanuelrajapandian.github.io/_pages/about.md

 ---

 <p align="justify">
-I am a Senior Business Analyst at Amazon conducting research/analyses, building analytical products and identifying insights to drive ASIN Search & Conversion through Causal AI, Machine Learning, and Statistical Modeling.
-I craft POCs that blend data pipelines, ML frameworks and business intelligence solutions to drive better customer experience at Amazon US Stores. </p>
+I am a Data Scientist - II at Uber solving marketplace challenges across the dynamic cities in Asia-Pacific by using causal inference, forecasting, and optimization to build models that don't just predict outcomes, but inform our actions and "change f(x)". </p>

 ------

 - I've earned my Masters in DataScience from UT Austin whilst working full-time, studying the math and understanding the logic behind every ML algorithms and principle.
-- I excel at solving problems and enjoy learning new things, especially in fast-paced environments.
-Currently, I am learning and exploring deep learning by building vision-based self-driving agents for racing simulators.
-I am also experimenting with different techniques and algorithms, such as LLMs, RAGs, and prompt engineering, to stay updated in this ever-evolving field.
+- My last professional role, I worked at Amazon as a Senior Business Intelligence Engineer conducting research/analyses and building models to drive ASIN Conversion through Causal AI, Machine Learning, and Statistical Modeling.
-- In my previous professional role, I served as a Data Scientist, developing new credit underwriting models by constructing predictive models using XGBoost to forecast the likelihood of loan delinquency for customers in specific loan portfolios under U.S. subprime market conditions.
+- In my first professional role, I served as a Data Scientist, developing new credit underwriting models by constructing predictive models using XGBoost to forecast the likelihood of loan delinquency for customers in specific loan portfolios under U.S. subprime market conditions.
 - Took ownership of an analytics project and generated 800,000 dollars in profit every month.
 Participated in multiple intra-organisation hackathons at Applied Data Finance by building new credit models to filter out fraudulent customers and maximise the revenue earned through loan interests (Won 2/4 hackathons, and was placed 2nd in the other two; Team effort).
 - Earned my Bachelor's degree in EC from the Indian Institute of Information Technology, Chennai.